How to nail your best man speech

 Get this right and your speech goes into the premier league.
 Rather than just a collection of anecdotes and the usual stuff, creating a theme and building a narrative ensures your speech is crafted rather than just a cut and paste job.

 The theme doesn’t need to be complicated, it might just be a retelling of your bro-mance and its tragic end when the bride came on the scene.
 Or it could your personal guide to how the groom works.
 Finding the right theme depends on the personality of the groom, but you need to crack it before you begin drafting your speech.

 Rule 3 Less in More

-You’re aiming for eight to 10 minutes for a best man speech (bit longer allowing for laughter and ad libs).
-No one ever witnessed a best man speech and said ‘if only it was longer’.
+You’re aiming for eight to 10 minutes for a best man speech (a bit longer allowing for laughter and ad-libs).
+No one ever witnessed a best man speech and said ‘if only it were longer’.

 People are generally more powerful when their words are punchy.
 It’s the same with jokes – keep ’em snappy.